*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Papá No Hay Más Que Uno (2019)

 This PG-rated film’s translation is “There’s Only One Dad”.
 A busy mom of five decides to take a week-long vacation to the Caribbean, after attempting to plan an anniversary trip together (that he was supposed to take care of).
 It leaves Javier, the CEO dad who thinks he has everything under control, to manage the brood of kids and their busy schedules.
 The result: Javier really doesn’t know his kids as well as he thought, as he manages disaster after disaster.
+This series is on their third movie, which came out in 2022.
+I saw in the theater with my kids, and we were rolling.

 Why you should watch it: It’s a family-friendly movie that you can watch with your kids and your parents (if they don’t mind reading subtitles).
 It’s also a too-real reflection of today’s modern society where communication is lost on the day-to-day.
 Think you could relate?